econ-ark/TITLARK/Assignments/Nondurables-During-Great-Recession.md

    * Google should tell you the commands you need to use: Search "how do I update my fork of a repo with changes to the upstream source repo"
    * The term for the original repo, is the "upstream" repo
    * If you can't figure out how to do this, you can
-      1. Delete the original fork from last week
+      1. Delete the original fork
-		 * Do this both on GitHub.com and on our local machine
+		 * Both on GitHub.com and on our local machine
 	  1. Make a new fork
-   * Please do NOT make a new fork without first deleting your original fork
+   * Do NOT make a new fork without first deleting your original fork
-      * GitHub keeps track of all the forks
+      * GitHub.com keeps track of all the forks
 	  * It becomes hopelessly confusing if one person has several forks

+## Checkout A Branch Containing Your Name

-1. In your local copy of your fork of the QuARK, you will find in the notebooks directory `Nondurables-During-Great-Recession-Problems.ipynb`
+In your local copy of your fork of the QuARK, you will find in the notebooks directory `Nondurables-During-Great-Recession-Problems.ipynb`
 	  * `cd ~/GitHub/[your-GitHub-ID]/QuARK/notebooks`
    1. Make a branch called '[your-github-username]Solutions'
 	  * if I were a student: `git checkout -b ccarrollATjhueconSolutions`
+	  * if it already exists: `git checkout ccarrollATjhueconSolutions`

-   1. In the branch, make a copy and make it writeable:
+## Copy the notebook and make it writeable:
       * `cp Nondurables-During-Great-Recession-Problems.ipynb Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
 	  * `chmod u+w Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
    1. Open the notebook
       * `jupyter notebook` from the command line in the notebooks directory
-   1. Read through this notebook, and create (or fill in) "SOLUTION" cells after the "PROBLEM" cells
+   1. Read through the notebook, and create (or fill in) "SOLUTION" cells after the "PROBLEM" cells

-1. When you have finished solving the problem:
+## Turn In the Assignment
    1. "push" your local copy to the your "remote" version of your fork at your ID on GitHub.com
    1. In your browser, return to your GitHub.com account, issue a "pull request" to the upstream QuARK repo
+   1. Go to `https://github.com/econ-ark/QuARK` and verify that there is a PR from your fork